-- Products and services – In this section, an individual should explain the exact need and value that the nonprofit will be creating.
-Apart from membership and events, the nonprofit can offer additional products like t-shirts to help raise money for the cause.
+Products and services – In this section, an individual should explain the exact need and value that the non-profit will be creating.
+Apart from membership and events, the non-profit can offer additional products such as t-shirts to help raise money for the cause.

-- Marketing plan – A strong marketing plan is one of the key determinants of the non-profit’s success.
+Marketing plan – A strong marketing plan is one of the key determinants of a non-profit’s success.
 It should include three things: who the non-profit will service, how it will identify these people, and how it will convince people to support the nonprofit.

-- Organizational structure – Under this section, an individual should provide a list of his staff and their respective roles.
+Organizational structure – Under this section, the founder should provide a list of his staff and their respective roles.

 Selecting a Board of Directors

-The board of directors will be in charge of making decisions; it’s important that one recruits the right members for the board.
-Apart from being competent and skilled, the board members that one chooses should portray integrity and be sincere to the cause.
+The board of directors will be in charge of making decisions.
+It’s important that one recruits the right members for the board.
+Apart from being competent and skilled, the board members that one chooses should portray integrity and be sincerely dedicated to the cause.
 Upon selecting the members of the board, the individual should inform them of the organization’s future goals and how he intends to scale up the non-profit.

-If an individual identifies a need for forming a non-profit organization, there are a couple of steps he should follow to get started.
+If an individual identifies a need for forming a non-profit organization, there are several steps he should follow to get started.
 They include carrying out intensive research, finding the right name, creating a business plan, looking for financiers, and ultimately, registering the non-profit based on state laws.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: